New South Wales Liberal Party: Founding of Liberal Party

-Present of the Liberal Party
+2011 to 2023 in Government

 The Liberal/National Coalition won a landslide victory in the 2011 state election, with the Liberal Party winning 51 of the 93 lower house seats, enough for a majority in its own right.
 Liberal leader Barry O'Farrell opted to retain the Coalition.
 The Coalition has since governed New South Wales under Liberal leaders Mike Baird, Gladys Berejiklian and Dominic Perrottet, the former two winning the 2015 state election and 2019 state election respectively.
 The 2019 election was significant as it was the first time that the Coalition won a third consecutive term in office in New South Wales since the 1971 state election.
 It was also the first that a female leader (Gladys Berejiklian) led a party to a state election victory in New South Wales, and the first time a non-Labor female leader won a state election in Australia.
 Berejiklian stepped down on 5 October 2021 and was replaced as party leader and Premier by Perrottet.

 In the March 2023 state election, the Liberal Party lost to a minority Labor Government led by Chris Minns.
-The Liberal Party is currently led by Mark Speakman since the 2023 New South Wales Liberal Party leadership election.
+The Liberal Party has been led by Kellie Sloane since 21 November 2025.

 On 14 August 2024 after nominations for the 2024 Local Government elections had closed at midday the Liberal Party announced they had not nominated several previously endorsed candidates.
 In September 2024, the state executive was suspended by the Federal Liberals.

+2026 ICAC investigation

+In July 2026, the NSW Independent Commission Against Corruption started public hearings for Operation Rosny.
+Operation Rosny is an investigation into allegations that senior Liberal Party officials had been involved in a smear campaign to oust David Chandler, the NSW building commissioner, and former police minister, Liberal Party MP David Elliott at the behest of fugitive property developer Jean Nassif.
+Under New South Wales law, property developers or their proxies donating on their behalf are prohibited from making political donations.
+Nassif, who fled Australia to avoid an arrest warrant over alleged fraud offences, had supported a group of conservative Christian, right sub-faction Liberal operatives, known as "The Reformers".
+The group included two brothers of former Premier Dominic Perrottet.
+The group was formed to influence government decisions, for branch stacking and to influence preselection for Liberal Party candidates.
+David Elliott testified to ICAC that he had come to believe that “a cult had taken over the [Liberal] party” after branch stacking by the party’s religious right faction.

+State opposition leader, Kellie Sloane, stated that she was not entirely across the allegations and had learned of them through reading newspapers.
+Nassif allegedly paid a total of $2,000,000 AUD to Reformers members Christian Ellis, Charles Perrottet and Jeremy Greenwood.
+Hotel baron Michael O’Hara paid $165,000 and Catholic Schools NSW, a peak body for the approximately 600 private diocese Catholic schools, through decisions made by executive Dallas McInerney donated over $250,000.